Would you like to be intelligent?

 If you are often stressed out, why?
 Could it have something to do with the fact that your internal monologue sounds like this:

 OMG.
 I am running late for my meeting…And when I get home I still have to do my laundry…oh shoot!
 I think I’m out of detergent.
 Do I have time to stop by the store on the way back?…and why is that light on my dashboard blinking?
 Don’t tell me there’s something wrong with the engine, I don’t have time to fix it…I should have listened to my cousin when she told me to take the car in for a checkup last month…who told Johnny to break his arm in the middle of soccer practice?…Arrgh!
 Why does my life suck?
-Why am I suck?
+Why do I suck?

 But within this meaningless chatter, there can be gems.